 Podcast: Brass Tacks with Zakka Jacob

-Fadnavis, Ajit Pawar resign as CM & Deputy CM of Maharashtra, Uddhav Thackeray set to be the next CM.
-Zakka Jacob breaks down the big story on Brass Tacks.
+Zakka Jacob breaks down the big story of the day on Brass Tacks.

-Fadnavis, Ajit Pawar resign as CM & Deputy CM of Maharashtra, Uddhav Thackeray set to be the next CM.
-Zakka Jacob breaks down the big story on Brass Tacks.
+Zakka Jacob breaks down the big story of the day on Brass Tacks.

-In the biggest twist in Maharashtra political saga, Fadnavis & Ajit Pawar resign as the CM & Deputy CM of Maharashtra while Shiv Sena Chief Uddhav Thackeray is all set to be the next CM.
-Zakka Jacob breaks down the big story on Brass Tacks.
+Shiv Sena leader Uddhav Thackeray is all set to be sworn in as Maharasthra CM on Thursday evening.
+However, Congress' Rahul Gandhi has decided to stay away from the swearing-in ceremony.
+Zakka Jacob breaks down the big story of the day on Brass Tacks.

 Get the best of News18 delivered to your inbox - subscribe to News18 Daybreak.
 Follow News18.com on Twitter, Instagram, Facebook, Telegram, TikTok and on YouTube, and stay in the know with what's happening in the world around you – in real time.